 Michel Manel.
 With an MA in Geography I am a teacher accredited with the French Ministry of Education, and a musician.
 I teach highschool and also assess and mentor young colleagues who want to enter the profession.
 I graduated from the Conservatory of Music in Theory, Solfege, and Euphonium, and currently play euphonium solo in the Band of the city of Metz.
 I have taught Civilization, and French media and press at the Cours d'Été in Nancy since 1995.

 Charles McCreary.
-I have been a professor of French (language, literature and culture) at Indiana University of Pennsylvania for nearly 30 years.
+I have been a professor of French (language, literature and culture) at Indiana University of Pennsylvania for more than 30 years.
 My areas of interest include French literature of the 17th, 18th and 19th centuries.
 I have been accompanying American students to the Cours d’Eté in Nancy since 1989 and am now teaching the translation course.
 The City of Nancy rewarded my fidelity in 2019 by giving me its Golden Medal.

 Noémie Valerio.
 I hold a Master’s degree in Modern Letters and a Master’s degree in Classical Letters, and pursued a bilingual curriculum in French and English.